Tube based Balancing Amplifier

 follower.
 Figure 1 shows the schematic.
 The lower triode is the cathode follower.
 The ohmic resistance of the two

 primary coils (coils C) is 312Ohm when connected in parallel.
-The primary coils of the balancing transformer also
+Therefore, the primary coils can serve as the cathode

 •